 In February 2013, the FASB issued ASU 2013-02, "Comprehensive Income (Topic 220): Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income."
 This ASU does not change the current requirements for reporting net income or other comprehensive income in financial statements.
 However, this guidance requires an entity to provide information about the amounts reclassified out of accumulated other comprehensive income by component.
 In addition, an entity is required to present, either on the face of the statement where net income is presented or in the notes, significant amounts reclassified out of accumulated other comprehensive income by the respective line items of net income but only if the amount reclassified is required under U.S. GAAP to be reclassified to net income in its entirety in the same reporting period.
-For other amounts that are not required under U.S. GAAP to be reclassified in their entirety to net income, an entity is required to cross-reference to other disclosures required under U.S. GAAP that provide additional detail about those amounts.
-For public entities, the guidance is effective prospectively for reporting periods beginning after December 15, 2012.
+For other amounts that are not required under U.S. GAAP to be reclassified in their entirety to net income, an entity is required to cross-reference to other disclosures required under U.S. GAAP to be reclassified in their entirety to net income, an entity is required to cross-reference to other disclosures required under U.S. GAAP to be reclassified in their entirety to net income, an entity is required to cross-reference to other disclosures required under U.S. GAAP to be reclassified.
+For nonpublic entities, the guidance is effective prospectively for reporting periods beginning after December 15, 2012.
 For nonpublic entities, the guidance is effective prospectively for reporting periods beginning after December 15, 2013.
 Early adoption is permitted.
 The adoption of this standard is not expected to have a material impact on the Company's consolidated financial position and results of operations.